Communicating with Your Child

 There is a fine line between caring and nagging – between showing concern and hovering.
 How do you achieve the balance?
 The following are some ways for talking with your child about diabetes.

 - Use words and tones that aren't angry or judgmental.
-Certain words or ways of asking questions can send scary vibes or hurtful vibes to your children.
+Certain words or ways of asking questions can send scary or hurtful vibes to your children.
 Think about the words you use.
-For example, use "high" instead of "bad" BG.
+For example, use "high" instead of "bad" blood glucose (blood sugar).
 Take care not to blame or nag your child as you help him manage his diabetes.

 - React calmly.
 Kids remember your responses and often try to avoid a negative reaction in the future.
-When your child has a high BG or forgets to bolus, stay calm.
+When your child has a high blood glucose reading or forgets to bolus, stay calm.
 Focus on the solution and move on.

 - Share your feelings.
 If your child understands how worried you get, then he might better understand why you ask so many questions.